-The city of Annapolis is also known to have conducted reverse stings periodically since 1991, and substantial complaints from businesses and residents play a role in police conducting anti-prostitution operations. agencies have conducted both street-level and web-based reverse stings, and have publicized the identities of those arrested.
-One operation was a street-level reversal occurring in October 2012, and resulted in the arrest of three sex buyers.
+The city of Annapolis is also known to have conducted reverse stings periodically since 1991, and substantial complaints from businesses and residents play a role in police conducting anti-prostitution operations.
+Agencies have conducted both street-level and web-based reverse stings, and have publicized the identities of those arrested.
+One operation was a street-level reversal that occurred in October 2012, and resulted in the arrest of three sex buyers.
 The city also has had neighborhood groups active in collaborating to combat demand, and to have some efforts at public education targeting the buying of sex as the source of prostitution and sex trafficking.

 - Anne Arundel County Police Department

 - Maryland State Police

 - U.S. Immigration and Customs Enforcement (ICE)